Commercial Learner’s Permit (CLP)

 *These states do not offer free online access to their CDL manuals.
 Contact the state licensing agency to obtain one.

-Once you have passed your CLP exam, you are ready to enroll in a CDL training program like the paid CDL training offered through Halvor Lines.
+Once you have passed your CLP exam, you are ready to enroll in a CDL training program like our Halvor Gold CDL training program, which is offered in two locations.

 Halvor Lines is a federally-registered Entry Level Driver Training Program, so you can be confident your training meets all federal requirements needed to obtain your CDL.
-(New ELDT Rules go into effect in Feb. of 2022).
+(New ELDT rules went into effect in Feb. of 2022).

 How To Become A Driver